 The title, keywords and abstract are key to allowing interested audience to find your work online.
 Please keep abstract to a maximum of 250 words.

 Provide full contact details for the corresponding author including email, mailing address and telephone numbers on a separate Cover Page.
 Where possible, academic affiliation should be specified.

 How to submit your manuscript

-To submit your manuscript, please use the dedicated online form.
+To submit your manuscript, please use the dedicated system.

 Please ensure you adhere to all the guidelines and instructions to authors described above.
 Manuscripts not conforming to these guidelines may be returned.

 Submissions to Contention are double blind reviewed (reviewers’ and authors’ names are withheld).
 Once the article has been submitted, the Editor will check the proposed submission for suitability.
 Should the work be deemed suitable for starting the review process, the Editor will contact an Associate Editor from an appropriate field of expertise who seeks reviews from two expert peer reviewers.
 Authors may suggest some individuals who they believe may be suitable reviewers, but Associate Editors are under no obligation to invite any of these individuals.
 Please, note that at this point there is no assurance that the paper will be accepted for publication.